DumiTanase/Expense-Tracker-Personal-Finance/README.md

 # Expense Tracker: Personal Finance

-A private, offline Windows app that helps everyday people understand and take control of their spending — your data stays on your own computer.
+A simple Windows app for everyday people who want to understand their spending.
+Everything runs offline on your own PC — your financial data is never uploaded, shared, or seen by anyone but you.

 ## Download